GiPHouse/Website/README.md

 - If this is the first time using the Groups Settings API, [enable it for the project](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services).

 The credentials and admin user can then be setup in Github secrets.
 The email of the G Suite user used to manage to the G Suite domain has to be stored in the Github secret `DJANGO_GSUITE_ADMIN_USER`.
 The credentials json file has to be `base64` encoded and stored in the Github secret `DJANGO_GSUITE_ADMIN_CREDENTIALS_BASE64` (you can use the linux command `base64` for encoding the json file).

+#### Registering an AWS environment for synchronisation
+To enable the AWS synchronisation feature, the following points need to be configured only once in advance:

+- Create AWS Organizations with all features enabled.
+  - Ensure Service Control Policies (SCPs) feature is enabled.
+  - Enable AWS CloudTrail for logging account activity (optional, recommended).
+- Increase AWS Organizations quota for maximum number of member accounts to expected amount.
+  - Default quota is set to 10.
+  - Expected amount should be at least the number of unique projects in the current semester.
+- Set AWS API credentials for `boto3` as environment variables.
+  - `AWS_ACCESS_KEY_ID`: access key for AWS account.
+  - `AWS_SECRET_ACCESS_KEY`: secret key for AWS account.
+  - **(!)** Currently not automated using GitHub secrets.
+- AWS API caller has sufficient permissions for all synchronization actions.
+  - AWS API caller is IAM user acting on behalf of the management account of the AWS Organizations.
+    - Ensure you are logged in as the management account when creating the IAM user for API access.
+  - Pre-defined IAM policies `AWSOrganizationsFullAccess` and `IAMFullAccess` are more than sufficient.
+  - **(!)** Restrictive custom IAM policy adhering to the principle of least privilege is recommended.
+- Create SCP policies under AWS Organizations.
+  - SCP policy restricting member accounts under root with a custom key-value tag.
+    - Manually attach policy to root.
+  - SCP policy for course semester OUs (e.g. to only allow EC2 resources of a specific type).
+    - Automatically attached to course semester OUs.
+- Configure a current AWS Policy under `Projects/AWS Policies` in the Django admin panel.
+  - Set the base ID (root or OU) value.
+  - Set the SCP policy ID value for course semester OUs.
+  - Set the restricting custom key-value tag specified in the root SCP policy.
+  - Mark the `Is current policy` checkbox to make the configuration active.

 ### Dependency Management
 The Python dependencies are managed using a tool called [Poetry](https://python-poetry.org/), which automatically creates virtual environments that ease development and makes it easy to manage the dependencies.
 See the [Poetry documentation](https://python-poetry.org/docs/) for more information.